BE645/Profile/README.md

 Quick facts:
 - Current graduate student at UT at Dallas
 - 3rd semester in the MS of Business Analytics program
-- Pursueing a career in data analytics and data science
+- Pursuing a career in data analytics and data science